Sudan Defence Force: Independence

-"From mid-1945 to the introduction of self-determination in January 1954, the number of men serving in the SDF remained roughly constant, between 4500 and 5000."
+"From mid-1945 to the introduction of self-determination in January 1954, the number of men serving in the SDF remained roughly constant, between 4,500 and 5,000."

 In March 1954 British troops in the Sudan consisted of one battalion stationed in Khartoum, reporting ultimately to the Governor-General.
 The Governor-General's military commander was the Major-General Commanding British Troops in the Sudan, who was also Commandant of the Sudan Defence Force.
 In this post from 1950 onward was Major General Reginald 'Cully' Scoones.
 The last British troops, 1st Battalion Royal Leicestershire Regiment, left the country on 16 August 1955.
 Ibrahim Abboud was Commander of the SDF in 1949 and Assistant Commander in Chief in 1954.
 He was appointed Commander in Chief of the Sudanese Armed Forces at independence.
 Aboud later served as Prime Minister of Sudan from 1958 to 1964 and as president in 1964.

 One source wrote that Sudan was "the one African Country south of the Sahara to emerge from the colonial period with a military establishment possessing the attributes of an independent national army."
-However internal religious and racial divisions led to the mutiny and disbandment of the Equatoria Corps (recruited from southern black Africans) in 1955 and the commencement of a 17-year civil war.
+Internal religious and racial divisions led to the mutiny and disbandment of the Equatoria Corps (recruited from southern black Africans) in 1955 and the commencement of a 17-year civil war.